awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-ec2fleet-spotoptionsrequest.md

 `MinTargetCapacity`  <a name="cfn-ec2-ec2fleet-spotoptionsrequest-mintargetcapacity"></a>
 The minimum target capacity for Spot Instances in the fleet\.
 If the minimum target capacity is not reached, the fleet launches no instances\.
+Supported only for fleets of type `instant`\.
+At least one of the following must be specified: `SingleAvailabilityZone` \| `SingleInstanceType`
 *Required*: No
 *Type*: Integer
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `SingleAvailabilityZone`  <a name="cfn-ec2-ec2fleet-spotoptionsrequest-singleavailabilityzone"></a>
 Indicates that the fleet launches all Spot Instances into a single Availability Zone\.
 Supported only for fleets of type `instant`\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `SingleInstanceType`  <a name="cfn-ec2-ec2fleet-spotoptionsrequest-singleinstancetype"></a>
 Indicates that the fleet uses a single instance type to launch all Spot Instances in the fleet\.
 Supported only for fleets of type `instant`\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)